 — Signs of the Times, September 27, 1899

 Dear heavenly Father, I pray for the impartation of the divine Spirit as the remedy for my sin-sick soul.
-May the Holy Spirit enlighten my mind to the truths of Your Word.
+Enlighten my mind to the truths of Your Word.
 Abide with me, O Lord.
 Pour out Your Spirit on Your people.
 Soften our hard hearts and fill us with joy and rejoicing, transform us into channels of blessing.
-Let Your light to shine into our hearts and give us efficiency and wisdom to do Your work.
+Let Your light shine into our hearts and give us efficiency and wisdom to do Your work.